salmenhajji/OlD8portfoilio/README.md

+#My portfolio
-# When I first built my Portfolio was with angular as a UI.
+When I first built my Portfolio was with angular as a UI.